Quantum Computing: Lecture Notes: The local Hamiltonian problem

 The minimal eigenvalue $\lambda_{\min}$ is known as the ``ground state energy'' of the Hamiltonian: it is the energy of the state(s) we get if we cool an $n$-qubit system governed by $H$ to temperature~0.
 Distinguishing $\lambda_{\min}\leq a$ or $\lambda_{\min}\geq b$ is essentially equivalent to approximating $\lambda_{\min}$ up to an additive error $O(b-a)$ (see Exercise~\ref{ex:approxlambdamin}).
 Finding information about $\lambda_{\min}$, and more generally about the lowest eigenvalues of~$H$ and about the structure of the ``ground states'' (the eigenstates for eigenvalue $\lambda_{\min}$) is important for many problems in physics and chemistry, for instance in determining the properties of materials at low temperatures (including poorly-understood phenomena such as superconductivity) and the reaction speeds of chemical reactions.
 Much work in computational science is expended on solving such problems for particular Hamiltonians corresponding to physical systems of interest.
 Such Hamiltonians are typically indeed $k$-local for small $k$, at least approximately, since particles tend to significantly influence only the particles close to them.

 Unfortunately the local Hamiltonian problem is \NP-hard already for $k\geq 2$ and very large gap between $a$ and $b$.
 This follows from our above translation from SAT: we can convert a 2-SAT instance $\phi$ to 2-local Hamiltonian $H_\phi$ where $\lambda_{\min}=m-$the maximal number of satisfied clauses.
-Computing the maximal number of satisfied clauses is known as the MAX-2-SAT problem, and distinguishing between different values that are $\Omega(m)$ apart for its value is already an \NP-hard problem~\cite{hastad:optimalj}.
+Computing the maximal number of satisfied clauses is known as the MAX-2-SAT problem, and distinguishing between different values that are $\Omega(m)$ apart for its value is already known to be an \NP-hard problem~\cite{hastad:optimalj}.
 Since it is generally believed that $\NP\not\subseteq\BQP$, it is unlikely that a quantum computer can solve local Hamiltonian efficiently in general.
-Even worse, as we will see next, $k$-local Hamiltonian turns out to be complete for the (presumably larger) complexity class \QMA, also already for $k\geq 2$, but with polynomially small gap between $a$ and $b$.
+Even worse, as we will see next, $k$-local Hamiltonian turns out to be complete for the complexity class \QMA\ (which is presumably larger than \NP), already for $k\geq 2$, but with polynomially small gap between $a$ and $b$.